gitlabhq/gitlab-runner/docs/install/openshift.md

 ### Install the OpenShift Operator

-1. Open the OpenShift UI.
+1. Open the OpenShift UI and log in as an admin, or someone with administrator privileges.
 1. In the left pane, click **Operators**, then **OperatorHub**.
 1. In the main pane, below **All Items**, search for the keyword `GitLab`.